Mcsky23/tobi/README.md

 Tobi is a CLI tool designed to help with organizing and managing CTF challenge workspaces.

 Command map:
+- `tobi ctf` - change dir to the current CTF workspace(if no chall is in scope, it will change to the CTF base dir)
 - `tobi new`
     - `ctf <ctf_name>` - creates a new CTF workspace and switches CTF context to it
     - `<chall_category> <chall_name>` - creates a new challenge workspace and switches context to it